omry/omegaconf/docs/source/usage.rst

 OmegaConf.select
 ^^^^^^^^^^^^^^^^
-OmegaConf.select() allow you to select a config node or value using a dot-notation key.
+OmegaConf.select() allow you to select a config node or value, using either a dot-notation or brackets to denote sub-keys.

 .. doctest::